Sidney Gottlieb: Government career

 Dulles and Gottlieb both believed there was a way to influence and control the human mind that could lead to global mastery.
 They also wanted a "truth serum", something that had been investigated during the days of the OSS but never fully realized.
 Gottlieb conducted experiments using THC, cocaine, heroin, and mescaline before realizing LSD had not been properly tested or investigated by the agency.
 After trying LSD for the first time himself, Gottlieb accelerated LSD experiments at the agency, testing it on agents who agreed to be dosed under controlled environments and some who agreed to be dosed by surprise.
-LSD had been invented only a decade earlier, and few Americans knew it existed.
-After months of experimenting on agents and prisoners left Gottlieb unsatisfied, he sought help from the Special Operations Division at Detrick.
-With this agreement, the CIA acquired the knowledge and facilities of the Army to develop bioweapons suited for the CIA.
+LSD had been synthesized only 13 years earlier.
+After months of experimenting on agents, Gottlieb sought help from the Special Operations Division at Detrick.

 Gottlieb's first 18 months at the agency led to some frustrating discoveries.
-The drugs he was experimenting with were not the "truth serums" he wanted them to be, and often hindered interrogations rather than aiding them.
-He knew Dulles, now the Director of Central Intelligence under President Eisenhower, would approve anything he wanted to do, and this increased his ambitions.
-He hatched a new idea that consumed Artichoke and gave him authority over all CIA research into mind control, including the ability to test drugs on witting and unwitting Americans, which was not being done under Artichoke.
+The drugs he was experimenting with were not the "truth serums" he had hoped, and often hindered interrogations rather than aiding them.
+He knew Dulles, now the Director of Central Intelligence under President Eisenhower, would approve his proposals.
 Gottlieb and Richard Helms, then-Chief of Operations for Directorate of Plans, wrote a memorandum to send to Dulles.
 Dulles formally approved Project MKUltra on April 13, 1953.
-His brother, John Foster Dulles, was tapped for Secretary of State, giving even further diplomatic cover to the project.
-On April 10, Dulles described the program and others like it in a speech to alumni at Princeton University, referencing the new battlefield of "brain warfare" and the battle for controlling the human mind.
-He disguised his program by describing it as something the Soviet Union was doing rather than something he was pioneering himself.
-Gottlieb selected multiple researchers, scientists, and ex-OSS members to work for him under MK-ULTRA "Subprojects."
+His brother, John Foster Dulles, was appointed Secretary of State, giving further diplomatic cover to the project.
+On April 10, Dulles described the program and others like it in a speech to alumni of Princeton University, referencing the new battlefield of "brain warfare" as the battle for controlling the human mind.
+He described the program as something the Soviet Union was doing rather than something the CIA was pioneering.

+Gottlieb selected multiple researchers, scientists, and ex-OSS members to work for him under MK-ULTRA "subprojects."
 Those contracted conducted experiments on Gottlieb's behalf and reported their findings to him.
-He sponsored physicians such as Donald Ewen Cameron and Harris Isbell in controversial psychiatric research including non consensual human experiments.
+He sponsored physicians such as Donald Ewen Cameron and Harris Isbell in controversial psychiatric research, including non-consensual human experiments.